SciCompKL/CoDiPack/README.md

 -DCODI_UseForcedInlines
 ~~~~

+### Complex numbers

+If your compiler has problems with the specialization of `std::complex` for CoDiPack types, try `-DCODI_SpecializeStdComplex=0` to disable this behaviour.
+Without the specialization, complex types can be defined by using `codi::ActiveComplex<CoDiType>`, e.g. `codi::ActiveComplex<codi::RealReverse>`.

 ## Hello World Example

 A very small and simple example for the usage of the RealForward type is the following code: